Trend Following Swing Strategies

 Weekend Hold Criteria

-- No earnings announcement Monday/Tuesday
+- No earnings announcement early the following week

 Best Symbols for Trend Following